-Limit Administrator

-Limit Check the box provided and the enter the specific VLAN ID that the administrator will be allowed to log Administrator VLAN ID: in from.
+Limit Administrator Check the box and then enter the specific VLAN ID that the

-Administrator IP:
+VLAN ID: administrator will be allowed to log in from.

-Check to enable the Limit Administrator IP address.
+Limit Administrator IP: Check to enable the Limit Administrator IP address.

 IP Range: Enter the IP address range that the administrator will be allowed to log in from and then click the Add button.